Thailand, Asia -

 The confidence that was given to me on this trip will always be with me for the rest of my life.” - Jorge O., Thailand: Tham Dee Dai Dee

 We teach English to Thai students in Bangkok while visiting temples, ancient cities, and flourishing markets.
 Then, our group heads to the island of Ko Samet where we engage in true seaside activities by snorkeling, paddling, and relaxing by the Gulf of Thailand.
-We get the rare chance to care for elephants at our jungle base camp, helping them bathe in the cool streams, feeding them, and hiking with them through landscapes full of natural treasure.
+We get the rare chance to care for elephants at our jungle base camp.
+We help them bathe in the cool streams, feed them, maintain and clean their home areas, and other activities that will directly improve the lives of the elephants.

 Keep scrolling to discover more about our teen community service trip and cultural immersion program in Thailand, Tham Dee Dai Dee!